Define a code component

 Prop definitions

-object defines which properties of your React component a designer can edit in Webflow.
+The props object defines which properties of your React component a designer can edit in Webflow.
 Declare a prop for each editable property in your React component and provide metadata that will appear in the designer.
 To see a list of all available prop types and their configuration options, see the prop types reference. →

 The below examples show a React component, its corresponding code component definition file, and how it appears in Webflow.